RedDawe/mt4api/README.md

 The only thing that I would mention, is that stop loss is passed as price, not in pips.

-The code is not properly tested, so use at your own risk and don't blame me for your lost money.
+The code is not properly tested, so use at your own risk.

-On the other side, if you find any bugs in there, it would be heavily appreciated if you let me know.

-contact: davorak01@gmail.com